 Bumble Bee Watch (Xerces Society, Wildlife Preservation Canada, University of Ottawa, Montreal Insectarium, York University, BeeSpotter, Natural History Museum in London)

-Is being worried about the loss of our pollinators a reason why you march?
+Concerned about the loss of our pollinators or are you just fond of bess?
 You can help scientists better understand bumble bee distributions around the world.

 Goal: Help track North America’s bumble bees.